altercation/storage-gen/README.md

 --devpath (/dev/sda1), or a matching unique value such as label, code, or even size (assuming and exact match of label or size).
 If using code to match an existing partition, either the sgdisk short code or the long code version of it may be used.
-Run __initializeRulesets --listcodes to list all codes.
+Run __InitializeRulesets --listcodes to list all codes.

 `--replace `